bhserna/first_or_last_per_user/README.md

 # Simple first or last per user

+This example is based on a [proposal](https://twitter.com/stevepolitodsgn/status/1503345127846301703) of [Steave Polito](https://twitter.com/stevepolitodsgn).

-Have you ever needed to get the most recent record for each user in #rails, but didn't know how to do it without using map?
+Have you ever needed to get the most recent record for each user in rails, but didn't know how to do it without using map?

 Here is an example of a simple way to do it when you can use the `id` column to sort the records.